-“Eye” See You: Establishing Eye Contact
+“Eye” See You: How To Attach To Your Child By Establishing Eye Contact

 Adopted and foster children often struggle with attaching to their caregivers when they are first placed in a new environment.
 At the same time, parents sometimes find attachment to the new children in their home challenging.
 Bonding in such situations can be tricky, as both parents and children suddenly find themselves in the position of having to connect to a stranger.
 However, attachment is vital in foster and adoptive placements, both for the child and the parent.
 One of the most powerful ways of promoting attachment is with eye contact.

 It is fairly obvious that a child who has experienced trauma, abuse, or neglect would find eye contact scary, uncomfortable, or even impossible.
 Logic would dictate that the way to approach that child would be to always use focused and kind visual connection when communicating.
 Doing so sends a message that parents are ready to listen to their child’s needs.
 However, it is easy to miss such an obvious parenting technique in a culture ripe with constant distractions.
 In their book, The Connected Child, Dr. Karyn Purvis and Dr. David Cross say:

 “Never use eye contact as an excuse to give your child a mean and angry stare; instead use your eyes to communicate in a loving and nurturing way.
 The goal here is to be healing.
 Give your child the experience he would have received if he had been with you from the beginning, when you could have cradled him in your arms and gazed at him with love.”

 How are you doing with looking into your child’s eyes regularly?
 Maybe it is not a habit for you to do so, or perhaps it is your child who is having a difficult time with eye contact.
 Below are some suggestions for visually connecting.

 Encourage eye contact in toddlers by: